uhkniazi/Schisto_medip/README.md

 the repeats file RepBasePerpignanSma52.gff.
 We only use the data from the full chromosomes, and the data is saved as a lFeatures object to be used by later scripts.

+The third part of the script imports the lFeatures list created in the earlier parts, and adds on a couple of extra non-coding gff features as GRanges objects.

 # Fanny_downstream_sequences.R
 # Fanny_downstream_sequences_human.R
 Very similar to previous script, but extracts only the genes and converts them to downstream regions.
 Extracts sequences for those